-“We take that music and we create a lullaby by taking specific rhythmic meter and finding the correct range for the parent,” explains music therapist and clinical director for the program John Mondanaro.
+“We take that music and we create a lullaby by taking specific rhythmic meter and finding the correct range for the parent,” explains music therapist and clinical director for the program John Mondanaro, Ph.D.
 These may be traditional ageless songs, or decidedly modern, he explains.
 “A song of kin can be something that the parents are bonding over.
 It can be pop.
 We’ve done Guns n’ Roses.”

-Happily, proper lullaby technique does not require a parent to sound anything like John Legend or (Axl Rose) for that matter.
+Happily, proper lullaby technique does not require a parent to sound anything like John Legend, or Axl Rose for that matter.
 “A lot of parents don’t think they can actually sing or create,” says Mondanaro.
 “But we work with them as therapists to create lullabies that are custom to their children.”
 The trick is in having a connection to the song and in giving it the soothing meter and melody that allows a lullaby to work.

 He also suggests changing the song’s meter to 3/4 or 6/8 time for a classic lullaby rhythm.
 For those who aren’t musically inclined, 3/4 time will be familiar from waltzes, counted “One-two-three, One-two-three.”
 Many children’s songs already have this rhythm which gives them a rolling and swaying quality.
 “It becomes very easy even for parents who aren’t musical to have this piece that they created for their infant,” Mondanaro says.

 The best idea is to have the lullaby be the end of a nightly ritual.
 Make the song consistent and sing it until the kid is just drowsy and not fully asleep.
-“Just make sure it doesn’t become a sleep association so that they don’t depend on it to fall asleep,” Moore explains.
-That’s because a parent could get into a trap where every time the child wakes they need the song to fall back asleep again.
+“Just make sure it doesn’t become a sleep association so that they don’t depend on it to fall asleep,” Moore says.
+That’s because a parent could get into a trap where every time the child wakes, they need the song to fall back asleep again.
 And there are zero parents who want to be singing lullabies at 3 a.m.

 “Hearing a parent’s voice and hearing the song is soothing,” says Moore.
 “It can be a great part of the routine as the final steps to bedtime.”